Zijian-Zeng/INFO30005-PROJECT/README.md

 MeeTute is a platform that wants to make consultations and support services more accessible for students and more manageable for staff.

+## User Guide for front-end (Deliverable 3)

+---

+## Testing Account Details:

+Email: test1@email.com

+Password: 123456

+Usertype: Can be used as both student and staff

+## Functionality 1: Enrollment Subject List

+After log in, you will be directed to the settings page where both student and staff accounts can join new subjects or leave current enrolled subjects.
+In addition, staff accounts have access to create new subject (with new subject name and subject code).
+Both student and staff accounts can only enroll in a maximum of 5 subjects, which aligns with the maximum workload allowed each semester at UniMelb.

+## Functionality 2: Consultation Booking System

+In this system, teaching staff can set up consultations for different subjects - each consultation includes subject information, duration, location and slots available.
+After creation, student accounts then can register for available consultations in different subjects.
+Students can view all registered consultations.
+If you view consultations by subject, there will be three colours representing three statuses - green for registered, blue for available to book and red for fully booked.

+## User Guide for backend (Deliverable 2)

+---

 -   Steps to use our backend:

     1. Staff must create subjects first for students to enroll in the subject